googprojects/Feather/README.md

 # Feather
-> Feather is a simple cmd launcher to install games, apps.
+> Feather is a simple launcher to install games, apps.
 >
 > Works on Linux and Windows
 >